IBM/cp4waiops-connectors/README.md

-# cp4waiops-connectors
+# AIOps Connectors
+This repository is under construction and will be updated soon!

-This repository hosts new connector artifacts for Cloud Pak for Watson AIOps
+It will host deployable bundles for Cloud Pak for Watson AIOps.